sclark-wisekey/NCCoE.factory.pub/README.md

 >> Sign using the VaultIC private key

 Build demonstrations:
-- Browse to the scripts folder o chmod +rwx *.sh o ./install.sh o ./build.sh
+- Browse to the /scripts folder o chmod +rwx *.sh o ./install.sh o ./build.sh c
 Create keypair & provision certificate to the VaultIC:
-- Browse to the scripts folder o ./factoryProvision.sh
+- Browse to the /scripts folder o ./factoryProvision.sh

 Read the Certificate from the VaultIC:
-- Browse to the scripts folder o ./readCert.sh
+- Browse to the /scripts folder o ./readCert.sh